 We only endorse products that we truly believe in.
 Some of the links below may earn us some extra guac at no additional cost to you.
 Please pass the chips & thank you for feeding our habit.

 Generations have been raised thinking that the stock trading basics are impossible to understand.
 We’ve been convinced that we should only save, and leave stock investing to the rich people.
-Honestly, it took me a while to get rid of this mindset.
-But once I tried stock investing on my own, I knew anyone could do it.
+But the truth is, the anyone can use the stock market to build wealth.

 So allow me to explain to you, one by one, the stock trading basics.
 I’m going to educate you about everything from stockbrokers, brokerage accounts, to the differences between trading and investing.